ChristopherPHolder/outreach_automation/README.md

-# outreach_automation
+# PureMind_automation
-Automating the outreach marketing of PureMind Digital Gmbh
+Automating the processes in PureMind Digital Gmbh

-Eventually this Repo will automate all possible aspects of the Outreach Marketing process conducted by PureMind Digital
+Eventually this Repo will automate all possible aspects and processes conducted by PureMind Digital

 To run the firmenabc.at Scraper start by installing the requirements